-See the Mail User Guide
+Learn more.
+See the Mail User Guide.

 Get directions and view locations using a map or a satellite image.
 Get recommendations for the best places to visit in a city, with guides curated by Apple.
+Force click a location to drop a pin there.

 Explore in detail.

-Maps shows more details to help you discover what's out there, including landmarks, elevation, natural features, and more.
+Maps shows you more details to help you discover what's out there, including landmarks, elevation, natural features, and more.
 On your Mac with Apple silicon, new city experiences offer details like landmarks, buildings, and even trees.

 Plan your route.

-Use the driving map to plan your route, check for traffic, and see road details, like turn and bus lanes.
-Plan routes with multiple stops and automatically view them on your iPhone or quickly share directions with a friend via Messages.
+Use the new driving map to plan your route, check for traffic, and see road details, like turn and bus lanes.
+Quickly share directions to your iPhone or to a friend via Messages.

 Find and save your favorites.
 Find what you're looking for and filter the results.
 Click on a place to learn important information, like opening hours for a business or whether a restaurant offers takeout.
 You can save the places you go most often to your favorites.